andrejwastaken/collector/README.md

     cp .env.example .env

-Now, edit the .env file with your desired database credentials:
+   Now, edit the .env file with your desired database credentials

 3. Build and run the project using Docker Compose